SNHU Team Participates in 8th Annual Run to Home Base for Veterans

 Acker said his father serviced in Vietnam as a helicopter pilot.
 He found himself thinking about his dad during the race.
 "At the start of the race I felt the nerves, and I thought about my dad and everything he did to provide what he did for me and my family.
 It was a great motivation," he said.
 "I just kept him in my mind the whole time, and I think it helped."

-Amelia Manning, executive vice president of SNHU's College of Online and Continuing Education, said Home Base is an easy organization to support given university's long connection to the military.
+Amelia Manning, executive vice president of SNHU Online, said Home Base is an easy organization to support given university's long connection to the military.

 "I love it," she said following Saturday's race.
 "Every time I reach the start and actually come into Fenway Park and sit and listen to why we're here; you can't help but be touched by that."

 Manning said she's proud of the fact that the response from SNHU employees has grown each year the university has helped sponsor the race.
 "The Home Base program does incredibly important work," she said.
 "It's work that touches not only veterans, but it also impacts families, impacts Southern New Hampshire University, our students, as well as the folks who work for us.
 It's just incredibly important work."

 Bryan Casey, a five-year Marine veteran, said events like Saturday's race are perfectly in line with the work he's doing at SNHU.
 "It's one of the reasons I'm a military academic advisor - I like to support veterans and show them we're always thinking of them and no matter what they've been through, there's always people here to support them," he said.
 "It's good to see everyone here that's supporting the military."

 Since the inaugural Run to Home Base in 2009, the event has raised more than $15 million for Home Base programs, according to the nonprofit's website.
 Home Base offers an intensive inpatient clinic program, as well as out-patient and peer-to-peer support groups and services for family members of returned servicemembers.